DoepDopiDope/WerewolvesCompany/releases/latest/README.md

 - Add a way for players to change the role setup from LethalConfig
 - Icon for the roles to be displayed at the top of the screen
 - Randomize the roles list to avoid meta-game
+- Some default roles setups depending on the number of player

 ### New roles ideas

 - **The Bounty Hunter** - Each round, his goal is to kill a random player
 - **The Apprentice Seer** - As long as the Seer is alive, she does not have any power.
 Once the Seer dies, she becomes the new Seer.
 - **The Hunter** - He can kill another player within a few seconds of his death
 - **The Flute Player** - He can charm people.
 His goal is to charm all other players.
 - **The Little Girl** - I'm not fully sure how to adapt her from the original game, as even a glimpse of a werewolf would provide too much of an information.
 A few ideas, where she could get hints on who is a werewolf: